I Fell on Apartment Stairs, Can I Sue the Apartment Complex?

 - The staircase had uneven stairs/steps

-- Lacked a handrail or the handrail
+- Lacked a handrail or the handrail was unstable

 - Insufficient rail guards (too low)